Specialty Programs

 The prevalence of diabetes in the Indigenous commmunity is three times the national prevalence.
 It is important that there are programs to support the specific needs of this group and to provide services that respect their health beliefs and approaches to care.

-- Wholistic wellness (physical, spiritual, mental and emotional balance)
+- Offer wholistic wellness (physical, spiritual, mental and emotional balance)

-- Personal choice and the right to privacy
+- Offer personal choice and the right to privacy

 Southwest Ontario Aboriginal Health Access Centre (SOAHAC) is funded by the Government of Ontario; Ministry of Health and Long Term Care; Ontario Health; and Ministry of Children and Youth Services.
 Placing culture and tradition at the core of all health and community development practices provides a space of safety and belonging where individuals, families and communities find meaning. |

 SOAHAC’s Diabetes Education Services are for Indigenous adults (18+) living with Type 2 diabetes, pre-diabetes, or at high risk for developing diabetes.
 You do not need to have a doctor or nurse practitioner at SOAHAC for these services.
-The Diabetes Nurse Educator, Registered Dietitian, and Chiropodist (foot care specialist) can support you to live well with diabetes.
+The Diabetes Nurse Educator and Registered Dietitian can support you to live well with diabetes.

 SOAHAC can help you prevent diabetes or diabetes complications by teaching you to manage your care through individual counselling and Healthy Lifestyles Workshops.
 They can also support caregivers.
 Follow-up is encouraged by the team at least every 3-6 months.
 Both education and follow-up support are offered in a variety of ways – by appointment, phone, or email.
 Call 1-877-454-0753, email [email protected] or click here for more information. |